North Coast (Oregon Border to Point Arena)

 Description of meat

-- The meat is dense, rich and oily.
+- Dense, rich and oily.

-- This fish is sold fresh, smoked, canned and frozen.
+- Sold fresh, smoked, canned and frozen.

 - Nutritional facts shown for drained, canned, jack, mackerel.